DeYoung Natural Area

 The 145-acre Louis DeYoung farm is just minutes from Traverse City, with frontage on both sides of Cherry Bend Road.
 The TART trail runs through a portion of the land on the lake side.
 The Conservancy hopes this property will become a place where the public can come to recreate, enjoy nature and learn about community supported agriculture.
-There is a trail that winds through mature cedars near the shore of Cedar Lake.
-It leads down to a fishing and wildlife observation pier on the lake.
+The Edible Trails Project has planted a food forest along the section of the TART Trail that runs through DeYoung, harking back to the farm history of the property.
+There is a Universal Access (UA) trail that winds through mature cedars near the shore of Cedar Lake.
+It leads down to a UA fishing and wildlife observation pier on the lake.

 The 145 acres sits in the middle of a rapidly developing residential area.
-“The DeYoung family turned away many offers from developers and sacrificed financially by offering this property to the Conservancy because they care tremendously about seeing it remain as it is today,” said Matt Heiman, a land protection specialist with the Leelanau Conservancy who has worked with the family for the last 4 years.
+“The DeYoung family turned away many offers from developers and sacrificed financially by offering this property to the Conservancy because they care tremendously about seeing it remain as it is today,” said Matt Heiman, Director of Land Programs with the Leelanau Conservancy who has worked with the family.
 “Under some scenarios, the property could have supported as many as 100 homes.”
 From the property’s highest vantage points there are views of west and east Grand Traverse Bay.

 The land became available when Louis DeYoung, Sr. passed away last year at the age of 104.
 His son, Ted, says it was his father’s dream to see the land forever preserved.
 They began exploring options with the Conservancy late in 2003.